 Some material used for bedding can have loose threads which can cause the hedgehog’s legs to get caught, restricting circulation and possibly leading to amputation.

-4. Reactions to their faeces and urine is rare
+4. Reactions to hedgehog faeces and urine is rare

 Cleaning the hedgehog’s cage can put you into contact with their poop (faeces) and pee which could cause a reaction in some people.
 Poop can be quite stubborn to remove after it’s dried, especially when it’s stuck to the bedding and running wheel, so it sometimes needs to be handled to be removed.